 Slashing your dough properly creates a beautiful loaf of bread, but can also help it rise in the oven.
 If your slashes are not deep enough, the dough may tear open on the top or bottom of the loaf.
 Leaving you with bread that tastes delicious, but doesn’t live up to its artistic potential.
 The loaf can also end up being a touch dense if you don’t slash deep enough, because it won’t open up and make way for a dramatic oven spring.
 So, for the most beautiful crust and best interior crumb, you’ll want to follow these few tricks for slashing. (more…)

-We also wanted to provide recipes that are mostly vegan (no eggs) and dairy free.
+I also wanted to provide recipes that are mostly vegan (no eggs) and dairy free.
 Because eggs are a leavening ingredient, we do like the Master Recipe made with eggs for a lighter loaf.
 In fact, we find that the dough made with egg whites is the lightest of all the options.
 You can also use an egg substitute if you choose not to use eggs.
-And as always with our method, you save time by mixing a large batch and storing it in the refrigerator, pulling off dough to use as you need it.
+And as always with the method, you save time by mixing a large batch and storing it in the refrigerator, pulling off dough to use as you need it.